 The location of the degenerative disc disease can also affect your symptoms.
 For example, issues with the discs in the neck may cause headaches as well as other, more common symptoms.

 Individuals with degenerative disc disease can be severely limited by the condition.
 If you work in a physical job or a sedentary one, the pain of degenerative disc disease can be enough to prevent you from performing both mental and physical job duties.
-Whether or not you can continue to work with this disorder is usually determined by the degree of degeneration from which you suffer and the involvement of nerves and muscles.
+If you cannot work due to degenerative disc disease, you may qualify for Social Security disability benefits.

 Degenerative Disc Disease and Physical Capacity

 If you have traditionally worked in jobs in which you had to frequently lift, carry or push and pull heavy items or perform other more strenuous physical job duties, then you may be unable to continue to work with degenerative disc disease.

 As the disease advances, many people experience loss of motion in their spine.
 The area of the spine in which degenerating discs are present becomes less flexible and twisting, turning, bending or stooping may become a problem.

 Degenerative disc disease may or may not cause severe symptoms.
 Whether you’re able to continue to work with the condition will depend on the symptoms you experience and how often they occur.

 Degenerative Disc Disease and Mental Capacity

 The symptoms of degenerative disc disease are physical in nature and generally have little to no affect on a person’s mental capacity.
 That being said, constant pain can certainly impact your ability to think clearly.